SModelS/smodels/docs/manual/source/RunningSModelS.rst

-* *Load the* |express| to be used to constrain the input model. input model.
+* *Load the* |express| to be used to constrain the input model.
   Here, all results are used:

 .. literalinclude:: /examples/Example.py
    :lines: 59

-Alternatively, the `getExpResults  <../../../documentation/build/html/experiment.html#experiment.databaseObj.Database.getExpResults>`_ method takes as arguments specific results to be loaded.
+Alternatively, the `getExpResults  <../../../documentation/build/html/experiment.html#experiment.databaseObj.Database.getExpResults>`_ method can take as arguments specific results to be loaded.

 * *Print basic information about the results loaded*.
   Below we show how to count the number of |ULrs| and |EMrs| loaded: